-Agios Nikolaos is named after the striking chapel that sits on the bluff above the beach and should not be confused with its namesake port in the north-west.
+The resort is named after the striking chapel that sits on the bluff above the beach and shouldn't be mistaken for its namesake port in the north-west.

 Transfers: Vassilikos is about 17km from Zante Airport.

-The Porto Zoro beach is very attractive.
-A small and perfectly formed crescent of sharp sand has a clutch of offshore rocks at the eastern end that are ideal for snorkelling.
+A narrow winding road leads to a small crescent of sharp sand with clutch of offshore rocks to the east that are ideal for snorkelling.

 Transfers: Argassi is about 6km from Zante Airport.